Search indexing in Windows 10: FAQ

 • How to Find Your IP Address on Windows, Mac, iPhone, & Android

-Public IP vs Local IP What’s my public IP address?
-Your public IP address is assigned by your Internet Service Provider (ISP) to your home network.
-It’s how they determine which customer is requesting which website and connect them accordingly.
-When ...
+IP Addresses - Local & Public Related Links How to find my MAC address Overview What’s my public IP address?
+Assigned by your Internet Service Provider (ISP) and your gateway or modem.
+It’s how they determine which customer is requesting which ...

 • Set your Default Printer in Windows 10